-Class room sessions: The class room sessions focus on establishing a common theoretical framework of strategic management to explore and interpret business cases.
+This is modul is delivered via classroom sessions.
+The first part of the classroom sessions focus on establishing a common theoretical framework of strategic management to explore and interpret business cases.
 This information serves as a basis for understanding the highly competitive conditions under which contemporary businesses operate.

-Active and voluntary participation in class discussions is required.
+In the second part of the classromm sessions active and voluntary participation in class discussions is required.
 The course requires students to be prepared properly for every class, i.e. doing all the required reading and research, to address the readings critically during class, thus displaying a good understanding of the subject matter, to analyse and solve ill-structured problems.